 5. Le baptistère de Saint Louis

-This hammered brass basin located in the Islamic Art section (colored turquoise on the map) was created in Egypt between 1320 and 1340.
+This hammered brass basin located in the Islamic Art section was created in Egypt between 1320 and 1340.
 The basin, called Le baptistère de Saint Louis, is intricately decorated with gold, silver, and niello (a black paste), and it’s one of the greatest pieces of Islamic art ever created.
 On its own, it would be a must-see, but because it was also used to baptize French royalty’s children for centuries, it’s even more valuable.

 Most underrated pieces to check out